intel/llvm/sycl/doc/GetStartedGuide.md

 The target architecture may also be specified for the CUDA backend, with `-Xsycl-target-backend --cuda-gpu-arch=<arch>`.
-Specifying the architecture is necessary if an application aims to use newer hardware features, such as native atomic operations or tensor core operations.
+Specifying the architecture is necessary if an application aims to use newer hardware features, such as native atomic operations or the joint_matrix extension.
 Moreover, it is possible to pass specific options to CUDA `ptxas` (such as `--maxrregcount=<n>` for limiting the register usage or `--verbose` for printing generation statistics) using the `-Xcuda-ptxas` flag.